nunolourencosilva/healthdatabases/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: This is an example bio.

 interests:
   - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Medicine

 education:
   courses: